Matjes67/RCtajm/README.md

 RCtajm
 ======

-RC Tajm (pronounced rc time, almost)
+RC Tajm (pronounced rc time, almost) The simple lap time software.

 Work in progress, not much is working at the moment.